 Students may pay \$1.00 and wear jeans if they choose.
+Monies collected are used to defray the cost of printer ink cartridges.

 This is Jeans Day, not sloppy day or dress up day!
 Please remember that this is still a school day and the children need to wear clothes that are suitable for play.